Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 April

 April is a pleasant month to travel to Taipei.
-Both the temperatures and rainfall increase moving deeper into spring.
-With lower average rainfall and lower than average accommodation prices in Taipei, April is one of the best months to travel to Taipei.
+Both the temperatures and rainfall increase as travellers move deeper into spring.
+With lower average rainfall and lower-than-average accommodation prices, April is one of the best months to travel to Taipei.

 • Average Temperature: 22ºC (72ºF)